generate/generate-project/README.md

 ### [rootfiles](generator.js#L96)

-Generate the main project files from registered micro-generators: `contributing.md`, `LICENSE`, 'package.json' and `README.md`.
+Generate the main project files from registered micro-generators.
+See the [generated files](#rootfiles-1).

 **Example**